-The Montana Department of Transportation (MDT) conducts research to serve the public by supporting a transportation system and services that emphasize quality, safety, cost effectiveness, economic vitality, and sensitivity to the environment.
+MDT's Research Programs are internally-driven applied research, development, and technology transfer (RD&T) programs necessary in connection with the planning, design, construction, management, and maintenance of highway, public transportation, and intermodal transportation systems.
 You are encouraged to submit your research ideas through this solicitation process.
 Research ideas can be submitted at any time by anyone; however, they may only be considered once a year during MDT’s annual solicitation.
 There are other processes for moving research topics forward outside of the annual solicitation if the topic meets certain criteria, such as designation as an administration high priority topics, small project, partnering project, or an experimental feature.
 Contact the Research Office ( or 406-444-7693.) if you are unsure as to whether your idea meets any of these other criteria.

 Funds are limited and are not enough to meet the needs.
 Given this, research topics approved by MDT must provide real value to MDT.
 Those with the highest high value, given the below criteria and available funding, will move forward to the technical panel stage.

 - Priority research focus areas (if any, listed below);

 - Scope, budget, and timeline are appropriate for available resources (limited funds need to be allocated to highest priorities) and timeliness/urgency of topic;

 - Importance (e.g., federal or state initiative or compliance);

 - Benefits and pay-off (including as they relate to MDT’s mission and "strategic plan"; e.g., return on investment, cost/lives savings, etc.);

 Priority Research Focus Areas: None at this time.

 The MDT solicitation for research topics is a two-stage process.